 On 4 October 2007, the Government of Canada introduced its National Anti-Drug Strategy.
-Funding in the amount of approximately \$64 million has been provided in three areas: prevention (\$10 million), treatment (\$32 million), and enforcement (\$22 million).
+At that time, funding in the amount of approximately \$64 million was provided in three areas: prevention (\$10 million), treatment (\$32 million), and enforcement (\$22 million).
 As a complement to drug prevention and treatment efforts, the Enforcement Action Plan is said to bolster law enforcement efforts and the capacity to combat effectively marihuana grow operations and synthetic drug production and distribution operations.
 One part of the plan is ensuring that strong and adequate penalties are in place for serious drug crimes.
-Bill C-26 can be seen as an implementation of the enforcement aspect of the Anti-Drug Strategy in legislative form.
+(12) Bill C-15 can be seen as an implementation of the enforcement aspect of the Anti-Drug Strategy in legislative form.